-★ ★ ★ Candidate's Campaign Committee
+Candidate's Campaign Committee

-andidate's campaign committee means every group of two or more persons who join together for the purpose of raising, collecting or expending money to be used in the aid of the election of a specific candidate for public office.
+Candidate's campaign committee means every group of two or more persons who join together for the purpose of raising, collecting or expending money to be used in the aid of the election of a specific candidate for public office.
 W.S.
-22-1-102(a) (vii).
+22-1-102(a)(vii).

-✓ A Statement of Formation must be filed within ten days after formation.
-This filing is required by law for a committee formed before an election to aid a candidate or after an election to defray campaign debts.

-The statement is to list: Name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed, and the name of the candidate supported (including office sought and party affiliation).
+- A Statement of Formation must be filed within ten days after formation.
+This filing is required by law for a committee formed before an election to aid a candidate or after an election to defray campaign debts. - The statement is to list: Name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed, and the name of the candidate supported (including office sought and party affiliation).
 The chairman and treasurer must be separate individuals.
 Occasionally, the candidate wishes to be the chairman or treasurer of his or her campaign committee.
-The Election Code does not prohibit these designations.

-✓ Filing the Campaign Finance Report: see previous section, "Campaign Finance

-Reporting," for details about receipts and expenditures.

-- ✓ The Receipt Report must be signed by both the chairman and the treasurer and filed within seven days prior to the primary, general, or special election days. - ✓ The Receipt and Expenditure Report must be signed by both the chairman and treasurer and filed at least ten days after the primary, general or special election days. - ✓ Terminating the Committee: Once all committee debts are retired, the committee may terminate by filing a Termination Statement or by checking the appropriate box on the final Receipt and Expenditure Report. - ✓ Campaign committees for candidates for federal office are not required to file Receipt and Expenditure Reports if the committee is required to comply with federal election law reporting requirements.
+The Wyoming Election Code does not prohibit these designations. - ★ Filing the Campaign Finance Report: See previous section, "Campaign Finance Reporting," for details about receipts and expenditures. - ★ The Statement of Receipts Only report must be signed by both the chairman and the treasurer and filed within seven days prior to the primary, general, or special election days. - ★ The Statement of Receipts and Expenditures report must be signed by both the chairman and treasurer and filed at least ten days after the primary, general or special election days. - Terminating the Committee: Once all committee debts are retired, the committee may terminate by filing a Candidate's Campaign Committee Termination Report or by checking the appropriate box on the final Statement of Receipts and Expenditures report. - ★ Campaign committees for candidates for federal office are not required to file Statement of Receipts and Expenditures reports if the committee is required to comply with federal election law reporting requirements.
 W.S.
 22-25-106(g).

-★ ★ ★ Political Action Committee
+Political Action Committee (PAC)

-P olitical action committee means any group of two or more persons who are associated for the purpose of raising, collecting or spending money to be used in a campaign.
+\mathbf{P}^{AC} means any group of two or more persons who are associated for the purpose of raising, collecting or spending money to be used in a campaign.
 W.S.
 22-1-102(a)(xx).

-✓ A Statement of Formation must be filed within ten days after formation.
-This filing is required by law for a committee formed before an election or after an election to defray campaign debts.

-The statement is to list: name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed and, if known at the time of filing, the names of the candidates the committee is supporting or opposing.
+- A Statement of Formation by Political Action Committee must be filed within ten days after formation.
+This filing is required by law for a committee formed before an election or after an election to defray campaign debts. - ★ The statement is to list: Name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed and, if known at the time of filing, the names of the candidates the committee is supporting or opposing.
 The chairman and treasurer must be separate individuals.